SHC-ASTRA/rover-Autonomy/ros2_ws/src/actions_cpp/README.txt

         Asked user for GPS input
         Able to subscribe to IMU topic
-        Sends more feedback to console on what mode you've selected
+        Sends more feedback to console on what mode you've selected 1.2
+        Loops GPS locating, until within 0.0000001 lat and long of target.

 Contents:
     directory: include